-Management has not yet determined when or whether to relocate one or more of the two existing decaffeination processing lines.
-This will depend in large part on the future demand for SWISS WATER® process coffees; the processing capacity of the new facility in Delta, BC; the time and cost to move one or more of the currently operating processing lines compared to the time and cost to build an entirely new decaffeination processing line; the downtime and/or disruption to current operations associated with moving a currently operating processing line; and whether any of the existing components can be reused and the useful life for such components.
+As the 30 year Burnaby lease expires in 2023, Swiss Water is required to remove the Company's leasehold improvements and equipment from the premises.
+Management has not yet determined when or whether to relocate the existing decaffeination processing lines.
+This will depend in large part on the future demand for SWISS WATER® process coffees; the processing capacity of the new facility in Delta, BC; the time and cost to move one or both of the currently operating processing lines compared to the time and cost to build an entirely new decaffeination processing line; the downtime and/or disruption to current operations associated with moving a currently operating processing line; and whether any of the existing components can be reused and the useful life for such components.